-I made my first video game when I was 14 with my best friend Helen (we’re still best friends).
+Dr. Kate made her first video game when she was 14 with her best friend Helen (they’re still best friends).

-Now I travel the world helping organisations rediscover the power of games and play and how they can be used for all sorts of nifty things like building better teams, fostering innovation or preparing for the future.
+Now she travels the world helping organisations rediscover the power of games and play and how they can be used for all sorts of nifty things like building better teams, fostering innovation or preparing for the future.

-I’m a recognised leader in my field with more than 20 years experience working in the technology, games and innovation space.
+She is a recognised leader in her field with more than 20 years experience working in the technology, games and innovation space.

-I’ve worked with a wide variety of clients across a number of industries, including the Office of the Privacy Commissioner of Canada, Deakin University, Bankwest, RAC WA, Knowledge Week and Health Canada.
-I also recently advised the Western Australian government on their new STEM strategy and games industry funding pilot.
+Dr. Kate has worked with a wide variety of clients across a number of industries, including the Office of the Privacy Commissioner of Canada, Deakin University, Bankwest, RAC WA, Knowledge Week and Health Canada.
+She also recently advised the Western Australian government on their new STEM strategy and games industry funding pilot.

-I have written for a variety of publications in Canada and Australia, including the Conversation and Kotaku, a top game industry news site.
-I have a technology and innovation column for the WA Business News and am regular contributor to Scitech’s Particle, where I cover everything from the future of work and education to the latest video game console.
-My ability to identify and explain key trends in an accessible way are rewarded by my articles being among some of those most read and shared.
+Kate has written for a variety of publications in Canada and Australia, including the Conversation and Kotaku, a top game industry news site.
+She has a technology and innovation column for the WA Business News and am regular contributor to Scitech’s Particle, where she covers everything from the future of work and education to the latest video game console.
+Her ability to identify and explain key trends in an accessible way are rewarded by her articles being among some of those most read and shared.

-I’ve won multiple international awards for my work, including WAITTA Incite’s Achiever of the Year (2015/2016); the Australian Computer Society’s Digital Disruptor Professional Achiever of the Year (2016); and one of MCV Pacific’s 30 most influential women in games for three years running.
-This year I was named as one of the 40 under 40 in Western Australia.
+She was also honoured as WAITTA Incite’s Achiever of the Year (2015/2016); the Australian Computer Society’s Digital Disruptor Professional Achiever of the Year (2016); and one of MCV Pacific’s 30 most influential women in games for three years running.

-I’m an Adjunct Senior Research Fellow at Curtin University, and a graduate of the Canadian Film Centre’s New Media Lab, where I have taught.
-I’m a Professional Member of Professional Speakers Australia, a Member of the Australian Institute of Company Directors and an Honorary Member of the Australian Computer Society.
+Dr. Kate’s Adjunct Senior Research Fellow at Curtin University, and a graduate of the Canadian Film Centre’s New Media Lab, where she previously taught.
+She’s a Professional Member of Professional Speakers Australia, a Member of the Australian Institute of Company Directors and an Honorary Member of the Australian Computer Society.